 A Meinberg GPS170 satellite controlled radio clock is used as a reference time base.
-The satellite receiver clock GPS170 has been designed to provide extremely precise time to its user.
-The clock has been developed for applications where conventional radio controlled clocks can not meet the growing requirements in precision.
-High precision available 24 hours a day around the whole world is the main feature of the new system which receives its information from the satellites of the Global Positioning System.
+The GPS170 satellite receiver clock provides extremely precise time.
+The clock has been developed for applications where conventional radio controlled clocks can not meet the growing demand for precision time.
+The advantage of the GPS clock is that it can provide highly precise time worldwide, 24 hours a day using the Global Positioning System.

 The Global Positioning System (GPS) is a satellite-based radio-positioning, navigation, and time-transfer system.
-It was installed by the United States Department of Defence and provides two levels of accuracy: The Standard Positioning Service (SPS) and the Precise Positioning Service (PPS).
-While PPS is encrypted and only available for authorized (military) users, SPS has been made available to the general public.
+It was installed by the United States Department of Defense and provides two levels of accuracy: The Standard Positioning Service (SPS) and the Precise Positioning Service (PPS).
+SPS has been made available to the general public, but the PPS is encrypted and only available for authorized (military) users.

-GPS is based on accurately measuring the propagation time of signals transmitted from satellites to the user's receiver.
-A nominal constellation of 21 satellites together with 3 active spares in six orbital planes 20000 km over ground provides a minimum of four satellites to be in view 24 hours a day at every point of the globe.
-Four satellites need to be received simultaneously if both receiver position (x, y, z) and receiver clock offset from GPS system time must be computed.
-All the satellites are monitored by control stations which determine the exact orbit parameters as well as the clock offset of the satellites' on-board atomic clocks.
-These parameters are uploaded to the satellites and become part of a navigation message which is retransmitted by the satellites in order to pass that information to the user's receiver.
+GPS accurately measures the propagation time of signals transmitted from satellites to the user's receiver.
+A nominal constellation of 24 satellites together with 3 active spares, in six orbital planes at 20,000 km altitude provides a minimum of four satellites in view 24 hours a day at every point on the globe.
+Four satellites need to be received simultaneously to determine both the receiver position (x, y, z) and the receiver clock offset from GPS system time.
+All the satellites are monitored by ground control stations which determine the exact orbit parameters and clock offsets of the satellites' onboard atomic clocks.
+These parameters are uploaded to the satellites and become part of a navigation message, which is retransmitted by the satellites and passed on to the user's receiver.

-The high precision orbit parameters of a satellite are called ephemeris parameters whereas a reduced precision subset of the ephemeris parameters is called a satellite's almanac.
+The high precision orbit parameters of the satellites are called ephemeris parameters, and a reduced precision subset of the ephemeris parameters is called a satellite's almanac.
 While ephemeris parameters must be evaluated to compute the receiver's position and clock offset, almanac parameters are used to check which satellites are in view from a given receiver position at a given time.
 Each satellite transmits its own set of ephemeris parameters and almanac parameters of all existing satellites.